Hannah Coulter is one of the best novels I’ve read this decade.

 For me, it checks all the boxes.
 It’s well-written.
 It rings true.
 It feels like a slice of life.
 It’s also hopeful and touches at the level of our deepest emotions and desires.
 I wish there were a hundred more like it.

 Identifying what I liked about this book helped me choose 21 favorites that are similar in one of three categories.

-Want the short answer about which books are similar?
+Want the short answer about which books are like Hannah Coulter?
 Here it is.
 One person’s life?
 Read A Man Called Ove or Jewel.
 Rural community?
 Try Jayber Crow or The Virginain.
 Strong woman?
 Maisie Dobbs or The Widows of Malabar Hill

 There’s so much to love about Hannah Coulter.

 First of all, it’s brilliantly written.
 Truly a work of art.

 Then there’s the panoramic view of a person’s life.
 Seeing the progression of a lifetime, how the grandparents affected their kids and grandkids and then how their kids and grandkids grew up.